gravitational/teleport/docs/4.2/ssh_azuread.md

 6. Select Single Sign-on under Manage and choose SAML
    ![Select SAML](img/azuread/azuread-6-selectsaml.png)

 7. Select to edit Basic SAML Configuration
    ![Edit Basic SAML Configuration](img/azuread/azuread-7-editbasicsaml.png)

-8. Put in the Entity ID and Reply URL the same proxy url https://proxy1:3080/v1/webapi/saml/acs
+8. Put in the Entity ID and Reply URL the same proxy url https://teleport.example.com:3080/v1/webapi/saml/acs
    ![Put in Entity ID and Reply URL](img/azuread/azuread-8-entityandreplyurl.png)

 9. Edit User Attributes & Claims

 a.
-Edit the Claim Name Change the name identifier format to Default Make sure the source attribute is user.userprincipalname
+Edit the Claim Name.
+Change the name identifier format to Default.
+Make sure the source attribute is user.userprincipalname.
    ![Confirm Name Identifier](img/azuread/azuread-9a-nameidentifier.png)

 b.
-Add a group Claim to have user security groups groups
+Add a group Claim to have user security groups available to the connector
    ![Put in Security group claim](img/azuread/azuread-9b-groupclaim.png)

-10. On the SAM Signing Certificate selec to SAML Download the Federation Metadata XML.
+10. On the SAML Signing Certificate select to download SAML Download the Federation Metadata XML.
    ![Download Federation Metadata XML](img/azuread/azuread-10-fedmeatadataxml.png)

-!!! warning "Important"  This a imporant document.
+!!! warning "Important"  This a important document.
 Treat this file as you would a password.

 ## Create a SAML Connector

 Now, create a SAML connector [resource](admin-guide.md#resources).
-Replace the <proxy address> with your teleport address and the group ids with the AzureAD group values.
+Replace the acs element with your Teleport address, update the group IDs with the actual AzureAD group ID values, and insert the downloaded federation Metadata XML into the .
 Write down this template as `azure-connector.yaml`:

 ```yaml